inmanta/examples/vendors/README.md

 ## Notes

-In the vendor examples, there are two forms of configuration snippets; coupled and decoupled, providing the same result.
+* In the vendor examples, usually there are two forms of configuration snippets; `coupled` and `de-coupled`, leading to the same result on devices.
+* Not all the modules that are shown in the examples are free.
+Those modules require an access token to get downloaded.
+This access token, alongside the `GIT` repository will have to be added to the `project.yml` file under each project.